Site navigation

 FA: Chris Peisker, 1977

-Short flake, orange wall, tend L then back R.
+Short flake, orange wall, tend L then back R. Very poorly protected and not the best rock.

 Start: Start 5m R of TS.

-FA: Mark Moorhead, Dave Fearnley, 1982
+FA: Mark Moorhead & Dave Fearnley, 1982

 The obvious bottomless crack.
 Originally put up by 'building a scaffolding' of rocks to stand on and reach the first jug.
 Went unrepeated until 2001 when Chris Jones onsighted it without the aided start and called it 'It's A Bird It's a Plane'.
 Now given 27 in the latest guide, however has been climbed by a simple dyno off the deck, reducing the grade to probably around 23.